scandum/piposort/README.md

 -----------
 For random data piposort is one of the fastest sorts available.
 There is no adaptivity for generic data, so [fluxsort](https://github.com/scandum/fluxsort) would outperform piposort for random data with low cardinality.

 To take full advantage of branchless operations the cmp macro needs to be uncommented in bench.c, which will increase the performance by 30% on primitive types.
-This mode only allows sorting arrays of unsigned primitives by default.
+This mode only allows sorting arrays of signed primitives by default.

 The code is optimized for gcc and needs to be compiled with the -O3 option for proper performance.